forcedotcom/cli/releasenotes/sf/README.md

     > env logdrain list
     > env var list
     ```

+    The command to list your environments is, wait for it... `sf env list`!

     To narrow down a long list of possible commands, provide a flag.
 For example, if you run `sf list –all`, it displays only the `env list` command because it's the only one that has the `–all` flag.

     Each command still has a canonical signature, which we use in the `–help` examples and to organize the [Salesforce CLI Command Reference](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_unified.htm).